electronicarts/EACopy/README.md

 EACopy uses the defacto standard CMake build system.

 As an example, look at the "build.bat" file in the scripts folder for how to build the library and build/run the unit tests.
+NOTE: to run ctest you need to run the CLI you use as Administrator!
 ```
 <start at the project root>